Problem: Your heating and cooling system is outdated.

 Solution: Explore all other heating options.

 If your utility bills get far too high to handle during the dead of winter, it might be time to look for alternatives.
 Firewood is very inexpensive — if you have a fireplace, you’re in luck, as it can be used on its own or in combination with other heating methods.
 Other options include natural gas and electric heating systems.
-The U.S. Energy Information Administration offers an excellent calculation tool to help you decide between various heating fuels, and Duke Energy has a few helpful tools as well.
+The U.S. Energy Information Administration offers an excellent calculation tool to help you decide between various heating fuels.

 If your home already has ductwork installed, your options grow broader.
 Upgrading your furnace can decrease utility bills.
 The up-front investment can be steep, but you could see a savings of $200 per year on your utility bills, according to EnergyStar.